po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/06-Stu_Bundle/README.md

 ## Expected Behavior

-When a developer executes the build command from the command line, a bundle is created.
+When a developer executes the build command from the command line, a bundle is created in the `dist/` folder.

 ## Actual Behavior

-When a developer executes the build command, an error message is displayed and a bundle is NOT created.
+When a developer executes the build command, an error message is displayed in the terminal.

 ## Steps to Reproduce the Problem